 ASSET MANAGEMENT OPERATIONS: AIG's asset management operations offer a wide variety of investment vehicles and services, including variable annuities, mutual funds, trust services and investment asset management.
 Such products and services are offered to individuals and institutions both domestically and internationally.
 The fees generated with respect to asset management operations are recognized as revenues when earned.
 Costs incurred in the sale of variable annuities and mutual funds are deferred and subsequently amortized.
 With respect to variable annuities, acquisition costs are amortized in relation to the incidence of estimated gross profits to be realized over the estimated lives of the variable annuity contracts.
-With respect to the sale of mutual funds, acquisition costs are amortized lives of the funds funds.
+With respect to the sale of mutual funds, acquisition costs are amortized lives of the funds of the funds of the funds of the set incidence.